telerik/blazor-docs/troubleshooting/js-errors.md

 * `?.` ([optional chaining](https://en.wikipedia.org/wiki/ECMAScript_version_history#ES2020))

 Such errors indicate an outdated browser version, WebView, or emulator, which doesn't support recent ECMAScript standards.
-[Microsoft Blazor supports current browsers only](https://learn.microsoft.com/en-us/aspnet/core/blazor/supported-platforms).
+[Microsoft Blazor supports only current browsers](https://learn.microsoft.com/en-us/aspnet/core/blazor/supported-platforms).
 The [browser support policy for Telerik UI for Blazor]({%slug system-requirements%}) is the same.

 ## KeyNotFoundException: The given key inputElementValue was not present